 Beyond Good’s supply chain is far more simple: farmers in Madagascar and Uganda — both largely untapped cocoa regions — sell their cocoa directly to the company.
 Chocolate is produced at the company’s factory in Antananarivo, Madagascar, before it’s shipped to consumers.

 “Beyond Good is on a mission to change the way the world experiences chocolate from the cocoa farm to the customers,” Tim McCollum, the company’s founder and CEO, tells Ethos.

 “Through manufacturing at origin in Africa and working directly with our farmers,” he adds, “we are able to address and avoid the biggest issues facing the industrial cocoa supply chain.”

 Chocolate is one of the most unsustainable food products on the planet.

 It takes about 400 cocoa beans to make just one pound of chocolate.
 And 70 percent of the world’s cocoa beans are sourced from West Africa, predominantly from the Ivory Coast, Cameroon, Ghana, and Nigeria.

-In addition to being water-intensive, the chocolate trade is rife with illegal deforestation, loss of wildlife, water and air pollution, and soil contamination, among others.
+Cocoa plantations are water-intensive, and the industry is rife with illegal deforestation contributing to the loss of wildlife, water and air pollution, and soil contamination.
 The industry also exploits workers, using child and slave labor and paying unfair wages.